 Before the excitement of saving money by using a coupon at a big box retailer overtakes you, check the price of wholesalers like Jamali Garden and Koyal Wholesale.
 Wholesalers offer great prices on fantastic products, and those who buy new from wholesalers and later resale are prone to offer even better deals than the wholesalers.
 I’ve used the wholesale prices as the standard by which I determine whether or not I’ve gotten a deal.
 And it’s served me well.

 I set my heart on having candles in tall cylinder vases line the aisle.
-One of the wholesalers I’d been eyeing sells 18″ cylinder vases for about $14 a piece before tax and shipping costs are added in—NOT in the budget.
-But guess what, I spotted a craigslist post offering those same vases for $5 each.
+One of the wholesalers I’d been eyeing sells 18″ cylinder vases for about $14 apiece before tax and shipping costs are added in—NOT in the budget.
+But guess what, I spotted a Craigslist post offering those same vases for $5 each.
 I did a little research, and the retail value of those vases are anywhere from 2 to 3 times the wholesale price.
 But I got them on craigslist for almost a third of wholesale price–MAJOR SCORE!!!
-Because there are so many options to choose from, the best thing you can do for yourself is know the value of the item you’re in search of (and make sure it fits within your budget).
+Because there are so many options to choose from, the best thing you can do for yourself is to know the value of the item you’re in search of (and make sure it fits within your budget).

 Let this be a lesson that resale is your friend–sites like Craigslist are amazing!
 Also, don’t discount Freecycle and a host of other communities where environmental responsibility and budget savviness is cool and encouraged.